ansonhoyt/dotfiles/README.md

     stow --no --verbose=2 .
     stow --verbose .

-...you may wish to skip conflicts with existing files to preserve local edits.
+...ignore existing files to preserve local edits or restow to clear stale symlinks.
 See `man stow`.

     stow --no --verbose=2 --ignore=".gitconfig" .
+    stow --no --verbose=2 --restow .

 Run the Brewfile to install some tools